loknath255/Setup-Frida-Mitmproxy-on-emulator/README.md

 # Setup-Frida-Mitmproxy-on-emulator
 Detailed Setup up frida tool and mitmproxy server on emulator
+***I have done the setup in windows 11 operating system

 ## Step-1: Create an android emulator
 First create android emulator by android studio (I Choose Pixel 2 device with API 30 and system image x86)